Nepal Tours & Travel 2023: Reopen for International Travelers

 The best time to visit Nepal is from October to November, while the best time to trek in Nepal is from February and April.

 The climate of Nepal is heavily influenced by the monsoon because of the distinct topography and dramatic altitude change from south to north.
-One can experience the subtropical area in the south, temperate and mild weather in central Nepal, and alpine Frigid Zone in the Himalayan region up in the north.
+One can experience the subtropical area in the south, temperate and mild weather in central Nepal, and the alpine Frigid Zone in the Himalayan region up in the north.

 So when you arrange your trip to Nepal, please check the local weather in advance.